smart-leds-rs/ws2812-spi-rs/README.md

   may need to look at your hal implementation and at your data sheet.
 If you use the prerendered version, you should also verify that the spi frequency matches
-- If the first one is always on, no matter what data you put in, your spi is probably not set to idle low.
-Some spi hals don't support this properly, so check with a multi meter that it's low if theres no write ongoing.
+- If the first one is always on, no matter what data you put in, your spi is probably not setting the mosi line to low on idle (You can check with a multimeter).
-  It may also be a timing issue with the first bit being sent, this is the case on the stm32f030 with 2MHz (although using it with 2MHz is really not recommended)
+  It may also be a timing issue with the first bit being sent, this is the case on the stm32f030 with 2MHz (although using it with 2MHz is really not recommended).

+  You could try using the `mosi_idle_high` feature, it might help.

 - Is your device fast enough?
 Is your iterator fast enough?
 Taking too long may completly screw up the timings
 - Is everything white?
 This may stem from an spi peripheral that's too slow or